 - colouring agent (see below)

 One last thing, we added a tablespoon of regular white vinegar to each of the solutions before boiling to help set the colour which I recommend.
 I think my favourite one was the red cabbage one, it was such a pretty blue (which was crazy, I expected purple) and the prettiest hue!

 Be careful with the turmeric if you are using this, it stains like crazy (quartz countertops included).
 I set an old towel underneath my wire rack for catching any drips before taking the eggs out of the solution: you will want to do the same.

-Fill a small pot with 2 1/2 cups of water, 1 tablespoon of vinegar and one of the following (you can do as many as you want in separate pots)
+For each colour listed below, fill a small pot with 2 1/2 cups of water, 1 tablespoon of vinegar and one of the following (you can do as many as you want in separate pots).